nexient-llc/tf-caf-terratest-common/README.md

 This adds in several files and directories that are ignored by `git`.
 They expose many new Make targets.

 2. The first target you care about is `check`.
-If `make check` target is successful, developer is good to commit the code to git repo.
+If the `make check` target is successful, the developer can commit the code to git.

 `make check` target

-- runs `terraform commands` to `lint`,`validate` and `plan` terraform code.
+- runs `terraform commands` to `lint`, `validate` and `plan` terraform code.
 - runs `conftests`. `conftests` make sure `policy` checks are successful.
 - runs `terratest`.
-This is integration test suit.
+This is integration test suite.
 - runs `opa` tests